 The major advantage here is that rather than thinking in terms of hours required to get something done, you can just count the focus blocks you have available.
 Anything over ten hours starts to become hard for us to deal with because it gets amorphous and hard to visualize, but five blocks is easier to understand because we can think about the chunks of the projects we can do in that amount of time.

 If you’ve ever put off doing a “bigger” creative project because you simply didn’t know how to get started or how much time it’d take, you already know what I’m talking about.
-Our wiring is faulty enough that spending twenty creative hours on a project over the course of a month feels overwhelming, but working on that project for a creative block a day for a month doesn’t.
+Our wiring is faulty enough that spending twenty creative hours on a project over the course of a month feels overwhelming, but working on that project for a focus block a day for a month doesn’t.
 It’s a three-in-the-morning situation: it’s the same amount of energy in a different configuration, but the configuration makes all the difference.

 Pushing too many focus blocks leads to creative burnout.
 It’s quite common for people to have a four- or five-block day, only to drag for the next few days and wonder what’s wrong.
 This would be like going to work out for four hours when you normally keep your workouts to one hour.
 We’d expect to be sore and/or fatigued the next day, even if we really enjoyed the workout.
 The same is true for going on a creative block sprint.
 Consistent progress is better than fits and starts.